 Don’t wait.
+Abuse can cause developmental disability or mental illness.
 Take action quickly to improve a vulnerable child’s life and protect them from further harm.
 Your actions may prevent harm to other children too.

 Start preserving any evidence you encounter through photos, videos, and paperwork.
 Discuss your concerns with a qualified Maryland group home lawyer who has extensive experience handling these types of cases.

 Maryland has an official list of children’s rights in group homes outlined in the state’s Bill of Rights for Maryland’s Children and Youth in Children’s Residential Facilities.
 It establishes that every child has the right to be treated with dignity, respect, and fairness in group home settings.